Activiti/activiti-7-developers-guide/community/contributing.md

 Activiti now uses fixed versions instead of maven snapshot versions.
 This changes how to create pull requests that span multiple repositories.

-For example, say you are working on related changes in both the Activiti/Acitiviti or 'engine' repository and also `activiti-cloud-runtime-bundle-service`.
+For example, say you are working on related changes in both the Activiti/Acitiviti repository and also `activiti-cloud-runtime-bundle-service`.
 The changes in `activiti-cloud-runtime-bundle-service` will depend on the changes here.
-To use these changes you need to build the artifacts from your modified version of the engine repo against the modified version of `activiti-cloud-runtime-bundle-service`.
+To use these changes you need to build the artifacts from your modified version of the Activiti/Activiti repo against the modified version of `activiti-cloud-runtime-bundle-service`.

-So in runtime-bundle service we need to apply the snapshot version.
+So in activiti-cloud-runtime-bundle-service repository we need to apply the SNAPSHOT version.
 We can do this by taking the name of the maven artifact ending with `-dependencies` from the repo and applying this as a new dependency entry in the `dependencyManagement` section of module ending with `-dependencies` in the target `activiti-cloud-runtime-bundle-service` repository.
 This means we locally add the entry:

 ```markup
       <dependency>